Lakshay-Kaushik-2025/lakshay-vsd/README.md

 This repository contains all the work I will be doing in the 10 weeks program offered by **VSD VLSI** starting from September 18 2025.

-This repository documents my **week-by-week progress** with tasks inside each week.
+This repository documents my **week-by-week progress** with tasks and assignments inside each week.